teuk/mediabot_v3/docs/COMMAND_CATALOGUE.md

   --check docs/generated/COMMAND_INVENTORY.md
 ```

-The tool fails closed when a historical table drifts from its frozen
+The tool fails closed when a handler catalogue drifts from its declared names.
-allow-list.
-Regenerate the Markdown only when the source change is intentional
+Regenerate the Markdown only when the source change is intentional and already
-and already covered by tests.
+covered by tests.

 ## Migration and rollback

-Legacy handlers may be migrated one at a time.
-Move the implementation into a
-direct registry handler, change that catalogue entry's dispatch metadata to
-`registry`, then remove the corresponding adapter and frozen allow-list entry
-in the same tested change.
+An eligible public built-in may still be shadowed by an official v3 package
+through the named `legacy-public-fallback` protocol.
+The name is retained for
+manifest compatibility, but MB749 captures the previous registry handler at
+mount time: disabled, `off` and `observe` call that saved CODE reference, and
+unload restores the exact registry entry.
+The main dispatcher knows nothing
+about migration fallback.

-During MB741 deployment, rollback restores the complete previous source set;
+During MB749 deployment, rollback restores the complete previous source set;
 the database and private configuration are untouched.
 Runtime validation must
 confirm exact registry counts, syntax, focused dispatch tests, the fast lane,
 service readiness and IRC reconnection before promotion.